phuse-org/CTDasRDF/doc/MedDRAConversion.md

 # Data Conversion with R

-## Introduction
+## Source Files

-This project  to RDF.
-The files are supplied as five The project converts the MedDRA files supplied as ASCII .asc files by the MSSO.
+MedDRA files supplied as ASCII .asc files by the MSSO are serialized to RDF in the Terse Triple Language (TTL) format.

 * Five files contain the medication conditions and codes (LLT, PT, HLT, HLGT, SOC)
     * LLT file contains the PT codes to provide the LLT to PT mapping